Most interesting landmarks of Melanesia

 Below are listed the most amazing natural and man made landmarks of Melanesia.

-- Benbow lava lakes, Marum lava lakes and Ambrym volcano acid rain – Vanuatu, Malampa, Ambrym island.
+- Benbow Crater, Mbwelesu Crater and Ambrym volcano acid rain – Vanuatu, Malampa, Ambrym island.
 In these closely located craters very often are observed nearly permanent, violently boiling lava lakes.
-Benbow crater is spectacular, very deep hole with vertical walls.
+Benbow crater is a spectacular, very deep hole with vertical walls.
 Acid rain formed by the gases from craters has burned approximately 100 km² large plain in the jungle of Vanuatu.
 Here live specially adapted organisms – insects, orchids.

 - Kavachi – Solomon Islands, Western Province.
 Unusual, very active submarine volcano.
 Since the first sighting in 1939 it has rised above the sea level at least eight times and then eroded back.